Automattic/custom-metadata/README.md

 * allow fieldtypes that save as multiples but don't display as cloneable or multiples
 * added the taxonomy_checkbox field
 * made use of the selected() and checked() functions in WordPress instead of clumsy if statements
+* Limit or exclude groups and fields using a custom callback

 ## 0.7